-Usually on Projects, Primavera P6 Gantt chart schedules are presented to stakeholders as pdf files due to the obvious formatting advantage that pdf offers.
-Unfortunately, when reviewing these Gantt charts in pdf format, there is very little information available about the logic relationships between activities in the schedule.
-This tutorial presents steps to follow to create an Activity Predecessors Report in Primavera P6 that can be included in a Schedule Basis Document or issued along with a schedule to help stakeholders gain better understanding of the relationships between activities when reviewing a schedule.
+On most construction projects Primavera P6 schedules are presented to stakeholders in PDF file format due to the obvious formatting advantage that PDF offers.
+Unfortunately, when reviewing a P6 Gantt Chart printed to PDF, there is very little information available about the logic relationships between activities in the schedule.
+In this tutorial I’ll shod you the steps to follow to create an Activity Predecessors Report in Primavera P6 that can be included in a Schedule Basis Document or issued along with a schedule to help stakeholders gain a better understanding of the relationships between activities when reviewing a project schedule.

-Figure 1a shows a Gantt chart with relationship lines enabled but you would agree with me that tracing logic lines across different WBS elements on Gantt chart is a tedious process especially if the Gantt chart timescale is compressed so that the width of the chart fits on a single page.
-Tracing predecessors is not possible.
+Figure 1a shows a Gantt chart with relationship lines enabled.
+Although we can see the relationships line, you would probably agree with me that tracing logic lines across different WBS elements on Gantt chart is a tedious process; especially if the Gantt chart timescale is compressed so that the width of the chart fits on a single page.
+Tracing predecessors is not really possible.

 From the left side navigational toolbar, click on Reports and this will open the Reports interface (Figure 3).